Carbon Monoxide – What’s All the Fuss About?

 During normal operation, the deadly gas is simply blown to the outdoors through the appliance’s exhaust vent.
 Once it is outside, the gas is harmless because it dissipates and very small amounts of it are found in the air all the time.
-Forest fires, volcanoes, and other naturally occurring events produce the gas on a regular basis.
+Forest fires, volcanoes, and other naturally occurring events produce the gas regularly.

 The gas ends up in your house when an appliance is not venting properly.
-This could happen if your water heater does not have enough draft to pull the exhaust out of the house.
+This could happen if your hot water heater does not have enough draft to pull the exhaust out of the house or a gas range with a blockage of airflow.
 It also could happen if your furnace has a crack in its heat exchanger.
 The heat exchanger is just like your car’s exhaust pipe but it’s inside your furnace.

 When the heat exchanger cracks, exhaust gases, including carbon monoxide, get mixed in with the indoor air and it’s blown into the house.
 This is much like running a car and blowing the car’s exhaust into the house.
-In this case, however, the exhaust gas is odorless, colorless and tasteless so you could get poisoned by it before even noticing that it was there.
+In this case, however, the exhaust gas is odorless, colorless and tasteless.
+It could rise to dangerous levels poisoning you before you even noticing that it was there.

 As a major part of routine maintenance, Lee’s does perform an inspection of the heat exchanger.
 If the technician notices a crack, the gas will be shut off to the unit immediately and the customer will be notified as soon as possible.